image-js/image-js-docs/docs/Tutorials/When and how to use watershed.md

 const filteredPoints = removeClosePoints(points, image, { distance: 17 });
 ```

-This is how extrema will now be situated:
+And this is how extrema will now be situated:

 ![Extrema positions](./images/watershed/17Cross5ISODATA.jpg)